Academic and Career Advising

 Dave Dalrymple has an MA in Communication and Culture from Ryerson University.
 He recognizes the importance of setting and achieving professional goals, and he is a strong believer in education for education’s sake.
 Dave has several years of freelance film production work under his belt, and he brings a wealth of personal and professional experience to the role of academic advisor at The Chang School.

-Career Education Specialist: Dena Marcos
+Career Education Team: Dena Marcos and Adrian Layne

 Need career development support as a current student or alumnus?